What we mean about meaningful and enjoyable activities is doing things that may be everyday tasks and making them meaningful such as preparing a meal.

 - Hobbies, things we just do for fun that make us feel good.
 These things can be passive or active.

 - Self-Care, can be anything that nurtures the self.
-This can be meditation, connecting with nature, taking care of the body, mind or environment, connecting with others.
+This can be meditation or spiritual nourishment, connecting with nature, taking care of the body, mind or environment, connecting with others.

 - Recuperation, this could be rest, therapy or pampering.